rmetzler/bliki/wiki/devops/glassfish-and-upstart.md

 respawn limit.

 Fortunately, you don't actually want to use `respawn` to manage availability.
-The `respawn` mode cripples your ability to manage the service "out of band" by forcing Upstart to restart it as a daemon every time it stops for any reason.
+The `respawn` mode cripples your ability to manage the service “out of band” by forcing Upstart to restart it as a daemon every time it stops for any reason.
 This means you cannot stop a server with `SIGTERM` or `SIGKILL`; it'll immediately start again.